stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 he had evidently done some rearranging of his shelves, for a great clattering and thumping and creaking ensued; after which he had reappeared and left at once.
 Willett inquired whether or not any message had been left, but was told that there was none.
-The butler seemed queerly disturbed about something in Charles&rsquo;s appearance and manner, and asked solicitously if there was much hope for a cure of his disordered nerves.
+The butler seemed queerly disturbed about something in Charles's appearance and manner, and asked solicitously if there was much hope for a cure of his disordered nerves.

-  For almost two hours Dr. Willett waited vainly in Charles Ward&rsquo;s library, watching the dusty shelves with their wide gaps where books had been removed, and smiling grimly at the panelled overmantel on the north wall, whence a year before the suave features of old Joseph Curwen had looked mildly down.
+  For almost two hours Dr. Willett waited vainly in Charles Ward's library, watching the dusty shelves with their wide gaps where books had been removed, and smiling grimly at the panelled overmantel on the north wall, whence a year before the suave features of old Joseph Curwen had looked mildly down.
 After a time the shadows began to gather, and the sunset cheer gave place to a vague growing terror which flew shadow-like before the night.
-Mr. Ward finally arrived, and shewed much surprise and anger at his son&rsquo;s absence after all the pains which had been taken to guard him.
-He had not known of Charles&rsquo;s appointment, and promised to notify Willett when the youth returned.
-In bidding the doctor goodnight he expressed his utter perplexity at his son&rsquo;s condition, and urged his caller to do all he could to restore the boy to normal poise.
+Mr. Ward finally arrived, and shewed much surprise and anger at his son's absence after all the pains which had been taken to guard him.
+He had not known of Charles's appointment, and promised to notify Willett when the youth returned.
+In bidding the doctor goodnight he expressed his utter perplexity at his son's condition, and urged his caller to do all he could to restore the boy to normal poise.
 Willett was glad to escape from that library, for something frightful and unholy seemed to haunt it; as if the vanished picture had left behind a legacy of evil.
 He had never liked that picture;
 and even now, strong-nerved though he was, there lurked a quality in its vacant panel which made